 Rain water - is collected from the drain pipes at the hotel which is then recycled and used by the hotel as irrigation water for external green spaces.

 'Switching on to Switching off’ programme: In February 2010, Travelodge launched a company wide ‘Switching on to Switching off’ programme company-wide in a bid to encourage staff at hotels and at head office to be more energy efficient.
-To date thousands of pounds has been saved as a result of this programme.

 Bio mass boilers - are more efficient than traditional boilers as they use wood chip pellets to heat the hotel.
 A bio mass boiler has been trialled at Heathrow Central and London Waterloo Travelodge hotels.